Liberals in Ottawa-Vanier send wrong voting information to supporters | CBC News

 Local party officials are apologizing after incorrect information was sent by mail to some supporters.

 "This morning it came to our attention that some election reminder flyers mailed to our supporters contained inaccurate information.
-We took proactive and decisive action to immediately make Elections Ontario aware and contact our supporters to clarify the error," read a statement from the campaign.
+We took proactive and decisive action to immediately make Elections Ontario aware and contact our supporters to clarify the error," according to a statement from the campaign.

 Jules Bouvier got one of the cards and immediately thought it was a mistake.